 - 1 belt

 - 1 Iyengar yoga blanket

-- 1 cotton bolster (not a buckwheat bolster)
+- 1 cotton bolster preferable but not essential (not a buckwheat bolster please)

-ADY can advise you on buying the cheapest best equipment for your class and home practise.
+I can advise you on buying the cheapest and best equipment for your class and home practice, please ask.

 Your yoga practice

 Wear suitable leggings and a t-shirt you can tuck in.
 I need to see your knees and ankles, so baggy tracksuits bottoms or joggers are not suitable.
-Yoga is practised with bare feet.
+Yoga is practiced with bare feet.

 See what equipment is provided in the class descriptions above as the venues differ in what they can provide.
 Please bring your own mat if you have one because this advisable for hygiene reasons.